awsdocs/nice-dcv-admin-guide/doc_source/setting-up-installing-linux-checks.md

   $ sudo init 5
   ```

-## Verify that DCV GL is Properly Installed<a name="checks-gl"></a>
+## Verify That DCV GL Is Properly Installed<a name="checks-gl"></a>

-The **dcvgldiag** utility is automatically installed when you install the DCV GL package\.
+The dcvgldiag utility is automatically installed when you install the DCV GL package\.
 You can use this utility to check that the Linux server configuration meets the DCV GL requirements\.

 **To run the dcvgldiag utility**
 Use the following command: